yxydde/Trino-Cli/README.md

-# Presto-CLI
+# Trino-Cli
-Parameterized SQL in Presto on Presto CLI
+Parameterized SQL in Trino on Trino Cli

 # Requirements
 * Mac OS X or Linux